 How do I obtain a Private Pesticide Applicator license?

-- Step 1: Purchase course access (cost is $25.00) for the interactive Private Applicator training program though the Georgia Professional Certifications storefront on the UGA MarketPlace.
-Dr. Mickey Taylor (email: firstname.lastname@example.org or cell phone: 706-540-4108) will enroll students twice per day, midmorning and late afternoon, and send you an enrollment notice by email with your user name and temporary password (you will be required to reset your password when you login to gaprocerts.com for the first time).
+- Step 1: Purchase course access (cost is $25.00) for the interactive Private Applicator training program though the Georgia Professional Certifications storefront on the UGA Marketplace.
+Follow these instructions to order the course.
+Dr. Mickey Taylor (email: email@example.com or cell phone: 706-540-4108) will enroll students twice per day, midmorning and late afternoon, and send you an enrollment notice by email with your username and a temporary password (you will be required to reset your password when you log in to gaprocerts.com for the first time).
+What follows are the steps that occur automatically once you submit your order.
+Dr. Mickey Taylor will receive a notification of your order, including the name you entered on the Payment Methods page and your email address.
+Dr. Taylor will enroll you in the courses that you have purchased sometime during each workday, typically around 10:00 AM or 5:00 PM.
+He will send you an email with your username and a temporary password.
+You will be required to change this temporary password when you log onto the gaprocerts.com site for the first time.
+You can no longer self-register on the gaprocerts.com website.

 - Step 2: Complete the new Private Applicator Training course on the Georgia Professional Certifications website, using the username and temporary password sent to you by Dr. Taylor.
 Follow the instructions carefully!
 You must pass the final test (a grade of 70 or higher) for each module in sequence (Module 1, then Module 2, followed by Module 3, and so on) before you will be allowed to proceed to the next module.
-You may retake the final test as many times as needed to achieve a passing grade.
+If you complete a module and there is no check mark in the box for that Module, click on the Module again to open the enter screen.
+Click the box beside “Start a new attempt” and then click the “Enter” button.
+Quickly click through the slides and quizzes to get to the final exam.
+Passing the exam again will put the check mark in the box and allow you to proceed to the next module.
 The time to complete the course will be approximately 4-5 hours for novice farmers.

 - Step 5: The GDA Pesticides office will review your application and, when approved, send it to the Licensing Division, who will print and issue your license (usually in 3-4 weeks).

-- OPTIONAL Step 6 (if you need to purchase an RUP immediately): ask your county Agent to call the Georgia Department of Agriculture Pesticides office (404-656-4958) to obtain a temporary license number to allow you to purchase and use RUPs.
+- OPTIONAL Step 6 (if you need to purchase an RUP immediately): complete the form requesting a temporary license number and ask your county Agent to call the Georgia Department of Agriculture Pesticide office (404-656-4958) to obtain a temporary license number to allow you to purchase and use RUPs.

 How long does a Private Pesticide Applicator license last and how do I renew it?